Dr Sophie Tauwehe Tamati

 - EDPROFST 377 Bilingual Education: Curriculum and Pedagogy

-- Paul, Thomaseena.
+- Thomaseena Paul.
 Kura kaupapa ki kura rīroa: Whānau perceptions of transitioning from kura kaupapa Māori to English medium secondary schooling, Master of Professional Studies (TeachNZ Scholarship).
 Main supervisor.
-(First dissertation in the Faculty of Education and Social Work to be submitted entirely in te reo Māori).
+(Thomaseena's dissertation in the Faculty of Education and Social Work was the first to be submitted entirely in te reo Māori).

 - 2012: Taura Whiri i te Reo Māori Digital Award for Māori Language